 As you become a more skilled researcher, you learn to use the language and jargon of your field to effectively communicate with colleagues within your discipline.
-However, another important skill to develop as a researcher is learning how to explain your work to a general audience in clear language.
+Another important skill to develop as a researcher is learning how to explain your work to a general audience in clear language.
 Therefore, we invite all students presenting their work to apply to give an ACE Talk.
 These talks should be accessible, creative, and engaging.
-We'll evaluate applications based on the quality of the project, evidence of expertise in the discipline, speaking skills, clarity of thought, ability to engage a broad audience, and creativity.

 Each student selected to give an ACE Talk will receive a $500 award and will speak for 15 minutes during the opening session at the Symposium.

 Your abstract should provide a brief summary of your project.
-In 250 words or less, we want to know what you did, why you did it, how you did it, and maybe a hint at what you found/made/discovered (if the project is complete already).
+In 250 words or less, we want to know what you did, why you did it, how you did it, and what you found/made/discovered.
+Please consult with your faculty mentor to be sure your project title and abstract are appropriate, as they cannot be changed.
 The Writing Center has tips on their website about writing abstracts.

 2. Three-Minute Video